Gsantomaggio/k8s/rabbitmq_traffic/README.md

 ### Enable MTLS

-To test the cluster with MTLS you have to install/update to use the mtls mode, for ex:
+To test the cluster with MTLS you have to install/update ISTIO to use the mtls mode, for ex:
 ```
  istioctl manifest apply --set profile=demo \
   --set values.global.mtls.auto=true \